ELind77/guildwars2-crafting/README.md

 guildwars2-crafting
 ===================

-Small webapp to keep track of
+Small webapp to keep track of resources for crafting some items in Guild Wars 2.